Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 \subsection{An information-theoretic lens}

-We connect unlearning to classical rate-distortion/compression ideas \cite{shannon1959coding,berger2003rate}.
-The key quantity is the \emph{mutual information} $I(S';Z)$ between a chosen model-exposure variable $S'$ and the signal to forget $Z$ (see Section~\ref{s1:notation}).
-We interpret ``compression'' as reducing $I(S';Z)$, thereby ``compressing away'' $Z$ while retaining task utility via a user-chosen functional $\mathcal{C}(Y;S)$.
-This yields constrained and Lagrangian-style formulations:
+We connect unlearning to classical rate--distortion and compression ideas \cite{shannon1959coding,berger2003rate}.
+The key quantity is the \emph{mutual information} \(I(S';Z)\) between a chosen exposure or auditing variable \(S'\) and the signal to forget \(Z\).
+We interpret compression as reducing \(I(S';Z)\), thereby compressing away information about \(Z\), while retaining task utility through a user-chosen cost functional.
+In the unified notation, this gives constrained and Lagrangian formulations of the form